 Having said that, I enjoyed this flight and it was nice to fly with an airline I don’t travel with regularly.

-How do you find Virgin Atlantic’s Upper Class?
+How do you rate Virgin Atlantic’s "old" Upper Class?